JoeChristianson/mockeye/README.md

 #### arrays

 Schemas can also be or contain arrays.
-When an array is in a schema, array[0] is the typename (or a nested type schema), and array[1] is the number of elements.
+When an array is in a schema, array[0] is a typename (or a nested type schema), and array[1] is the number of elements.

 for example, the schema
 ```